Urban planners work with communities of all sizes to envision the form of future growth that fosters livable communities.

-Laura Keyes, an ACIP certified planner, is currently a doctoral candidate in the Department of Public Administration at the University of North Texas.
-Her dissertation Age Friendly Cities: the bureaucratic responsiveness effects on age friendly policy adoption is scheduled for defense in March 2017.
+Laura Keyes, Ph.D., an ACIP certified planner, holds a position of Lecturer in Nonprofit Management for the Department of Public Administration at the University of North Texas.
+Her doctoral dissertation examined Age Friendly Cities: the bureaucratic responsiveness effects on age friendly policy adoption.
 Prior to embarking on doctoral studies ...
 Read More

 Jana Lynott, AICP